RupeshKumar4511/Full_Stack_Development/Node/Readme.md

 Uses export to export functions/variables.

-Asynchronous file loading.
+file is resolved and loaded before runtime begins.

-File extension mendatory
+File extension is mendatory.

-We can load only ".mjs" or ".js" file only.
+We can load ".mjs" or ".js" file only.

 Requires "type": "module" in package.json or .mjs extension.